 The ingenuity, drive, and sense of humor possessed by everyone I’ve met is what motivates me as much today as it did in the beginning.

 Currently, I’m a member of Powershift Group, a co-founder of Appconomy, Inc., and managing director for the private family investment group, BroadBrush Ventures.
 BBV primarily makes and manages investments in unique social ventures, as well as performs strategic marketing and promotion projects for early stage tech products and innovative services.

 Previously, I served for nearly a decade as an executive for nGenera Corporation (now Moxie Software), a venture-backed enterprise 2.0 software and services company, as director of information technology for Bridgepoint Consulting LLC, the top accounting and finance management consulting firm in Central Texas, and as president of Perceptive Sciences Corporation, a leading U/X design and research firm.
-I also had the great pleasure of lecturing as an adjunct professor in the Digital MBA program for St. Edwards University for three years.
+I also have the great pleasure of lecturing as an adjunct professor in the Digital MBA program for St. Edwards University.

 I began my career with Arthur Andersen’s Management Information Consulting Division, or MICD (later, becoming the core of what is now Accenture) followed by PricewaterhouseCooper’s consulting group (now part of IBM Global Services) where, in both cases, I specialized in advanced technologies.